PJWalker/daggerheart/content/index.md

 # Daggerheart Rules
 The whole rules PDF is [[here]], and the [[/Rules]] section has some of my own notes.

-Please **don’t** read the ‘Verdance’ section of the rules, (pages 254-257).
-The campaign uses elements from it, though it has wound up different enough that the guide would be a weird combo of spoilers and confusing misinformation.
-The info that matters on this site.
+Please **don’t** read the ‘Witherwild’ section of the rules, (pages 254-257).
+The campaign uses elements from it, though it has wound up different enough that the guide would be a weird combination of spoilers and confusing misinformation.
+The info that matters will be on this site.